PyladiesHoChiMinh/workshop3/README.md

 Hello and welcome back the third workshop of `Pyladies`,

 This time we will continue to learn about an introduction of `list` and work on some simple examples of this data structure.
 For those of you who have not followed us since the first workshop begun, please checkout the last session for some references.
-Also, the main content of this workshop is mostly adapted from "Python Crash Course: A Hands-on, Project-based Introduction to Programming" by Eric Matthews and "Developer Class" by Google in python 3.
+Also, the main content of this workshop is mostly adapted from "Python Crash Course: A Hands-on, Project-based Introduction to Programming" by Eric Matthews and "Developer Class" by Google in `python 3`.

 Alright, let us get started!